ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The start of the hour of the given date/time
+- The start of the hour of the given date/time.
+[DateTime](../data-types/datetime.md).

-Type: `DateTime`

 **Example**